ncatlab/nlab-content/pages/7/8/7/0/787/content.md

 In the literature, this Lie 2-algebroid perspective on Courant algebroids is not usually considered.
 Instead, by the [[red herring principle]] what is usually called a Courant algebroid is neither an [[algebroid]] nor in fact in general a [[Lie algebroid]], but is thought of as a generalization of a [[Lie bialgebroid]]: every [[Lie bialgebroid]] induces a Courant algebroid.

 The concept of Courant algebroids was originally introduced by Irene Dorfman and Ted Courant to study [[geometric quantization]] in the presence of constraints.
-Later it was studied by Liu, [[Alan Weinstein]] and Xu in the study of [[double Lie algebroid]]s.
+Later it was considered by Liu, [[Alan Weinstein]] and Xu in the study of [[double Lie algebroid]]s.

 In these parts of the literature Courant algebroids are considered in the form of [[Lie algebroid]]s with relaxed axioms on the bracket.
 Even of this type there are two different definitions: